Canon 5D Mark IV vs 5DS R

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 5D Mark IV and the 5DS R are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the 5DS R has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 5DS R from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon 5DS R Manual.
+Further information on the features and operation of the 5D Mark IV and 5DS R can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon 5DS R Manual.

 So what is the bottom line?
 Is the Canon 5D Mark IV better than the Canon 5DS R or vice versa?
 The listing below highlights the relative strengths of the two models.